Former Obama administration official arrested after video shows Islamophobic language spewed at food vendor | KRDO

 By Artemis Moshtaghian, CNN

-(CNN) — A former Obama-era National Security Council official has been arrested after a series of videos shared widely on social media showed him using hate-laden, Islamophobic language against an employee working inside a New York City food cart, police said.
+(CNN) — A former Obama-era National Security Council official was arrested Wednesday after a series of videos shared widely on social media showed him using hate-laden, Islamophobic language against an employee working inside a New York City food cart, police said.

-Stuart Seldowitz, 64, was arrested Wednesday on preliminary charges of hate crime/stalking, second-degree aggravated harassment, stalking causing fear, and stalking at employment, according to the NYPD.
+Stuart Seldowitz, 64, pleaded not guilty Thursday to two counts of fourth-degree hate crime/stalking and one count of second-degree aggravated harassment, court records show.

-It’s unclear what charges Seldowitz will ultimately face when the Manhattan district attorney’s office gets the case.
-CNN was unable to immediately identify an attorney for Seldowitz.
+Seldowitz was released without bail, according to court records.
+CNN has reached out to his attorney, Scott Laurence Bookstein, for comment.

 Before his arrest was announced, Seldowitz confirmed to CNN in an email it is him in the videos, which were recorded by a vendor from inside a food cart on Manhattan’s Upper East Side and appear to be from different days.